metodiev/Java-Multithreading/README.md

 ## 6. Concurrent Collections (101–120)
-101. How does `ConcurrentHashMap` work internally?
+101. How does ConcurrentHashMap work internally?
 102. What is bucket segmentation in ConcurrentHashMap?
 103. How did ConcurrentHashMap change after Java 8?
 104. What is the performance advantage of ConcurrentHashMap?
-105. How does `CopyOnWriteArrayList` work?
+105. How does CopyOnWriteArrayList work?
 106. When should you use CopyOnWriteArrayList?
 107. What are the trade-offs of CopyOnWrite collections?
-108. How does `ConcurrentSkipListMap` work?
+108. How does ConcurrentSkipListMap work?
-109. What is a `ConcurrentSkipListSet`?
+109. What is a ConcurrentSkipListSet?
 110. What does “weakly consistent iterator” mean?
 111. How are weakly consistent iterators different from fail-fast ones?
 112. What is the difference between synchronized collections and concurrent collections?
 113. When to prefer synchronized collections?
 114. What happens when multiple threads modify ConcurrentHashMap?
 115. How do concurrent collections ensure thread safety?
-116. What is `ConcurrentLinkedQueue`?
+116. What is ConcurrentLinkedQueue?
-117. How does `ConcurrentLinkedDeque` differ?
+117. How does ConcurrentLinkedDeque differ?
-118. How does `LinkedBlockingDeque` work?
+118. How does LinkedBlockingDeque work?
 119. How do concurrent navigable maps work?
 120. What are the use cases for concurrent collections?